msv-lab/angelix/doc/Tutorial.md

     $ ./distance 3 1 2 5
     1

 The last value is wrong.
-The expected distance is 4, but because of the bug in `dy` computation, the program outputs dx.
+The expected distance is 4, but because of the bug in `dy` computation, the program outputs `dx`.
 Let's apply Angelix to fix the bug automatically using the above tests.

 In order to Angelix can analyse the program, you need to provide an interface to the build system and testing framework used by you program.
 In this example, we will use a simple Makefile.
 For more detailed information, please read the [manual](Manual.md).